DeepRank/3D-Vac/README.md

   - Inputs: generated DB1 in `data/external/processed`.
   - Output: a .pkl file in `data/external/processed` containing the clusters.
   - Run `python cluster_peptides --help` for more details on which matrix to use and have info on the format of the pkl file.
-  - Visualize the cluster sequence logo as well as the proportion of positive/negative with the `exploration/draw_clusters.ipynb` script.

 ### DB2